Video Format War VHS vs Betamax?

 Some people still love analog technology and might argue that vinyl albums and VHS tapes sound and look better when played.

-Having a physical tape, you can watch whenever you want.
+Having a physical tape, you can watch it whenever you want.
 All you need is the equipment like a VCR or Betamax machine.

-But owning the original media holds a meaningful memory of when you first watched it.
+However, owning the original media holds a meaningful memory of when you first watched it.

-However, though not better in quality, the VHS/VCR format was half the price of Beta and allowed you to record longer.Should I Keep VHS Tapes?
+Though not the best quality, the VHS/VCR format was half the price of Beta and allowed you to record longer.
+Should I Keep VHS Tapes?

+If you own your family’s old home movies, converting them to digital format would be great.
 Memory Fortress offers VHS to digital service and will send you back the original VHS tapes when complete.

 The critical thing to remember is VHS and Beta tapes deteriorate over time if not stored properly.